-The Construction Management Program in the School of Planning, Design and Construction at Michigan State University is one of the most reputable programs in the country.
-It enjoys strong affiliations with major contracting, design-build and construction management industry leaders nationwide.
+As one of the founding members of the Associated Schools of Construction, the Construction Management Program in the School of Planning, Design and Construction at Michigan State University is one of the most reputable programs in the country.
+It enjoys strong affiliations with major contracting, design/build and construction management industry leaders nationwide.

 Students may also work directly with one or more faculty members on an independent basis to cover material that is not available through a regular course.
 Students in the graduate program will have opportunities to focus on topics including:

 - Sustainable and Energy Efficient Design and Construction.